permazen/permazen/README.md

   * **Language-level data maintainability** Can database maintenance tasks and queries be performed via a command line interface (CLI) using Java types, values, and expressions (including Java 8 streams and lambdas)?
 Are there convenient tools for manual and scripted use?
   * **Data store independence** Are we restricted to using only a specific type of database technology, or can virtually any database technology be used by implementing a simple API, making it easy to change later if needed?

-Permazen addresses *all* of these issues, this without sacrificing flexibility or scalability.

-Permazen does this by treating the database as just a _sorted key/value store_, and implementing the following in Java:
+Permazen attempts to address all of these issues.
+It does so by treating the database as just a _sorted key/value store_ and implementing everything else in Java:

   * Encoding/decoding of field values
   * Referential integrity; forward/reverse delete cascades